puni-ram48/MADE-SS2024/project/project-plan.md

 ## Main Question

-1. What is the trend in global wildfire burned areas and emissions from 2002 to 2023?
+1. What are the long-term trends in wildfire burned areas and emissions globally, and are there significant changes over time?
-2. How do wildfire burned areas vary across different landcover types (e.g., forest, savannas, croplands) and geographical regions?
+2. How do seasonal variations affect wildfire activities and emissions, and are there specific months or quarters with higher prevalence or levels?
-3. How have emission levels of key pollutants (e.g., CO2, PM2.5) changed over time, and are there any noticeable trends or patterns?
+3.Which countries or regions experience the most wildfires, and what factors contribute to their prevalence?
-4. Is there a correlation between wildfire area burned and emissions of diffrent gases?
+4. Is there a correlation between wildfire area burned and emission gases?

 ## Description